 Greifswald's mentoring program: Women conquer science!

-Greifswald, Deutschland - The University of Greifswald set a strong sign of the promotion of young scientists on June 12, 2025 with the final event of the mentoring program "Career Way.
-This program has been supporting women on their way in management positions for 14 years.
-This year, 25 postdocates and junior professors, 29 doctoral students, 60 graduates and 9 doctors benefit from this unique initiative.
-In this way, the visibility of female models is to be increased and structural disadvantages in the science system should be countered, as [ndr] (https://www.ndr.de/nachrichten/mecklenburg-vorpommern/universitaet-greifswald-foerdert-junge- science ,--mvregiogentswald3462.html).
+On June 12, 2025, the University of Greifswald sent a strong signal for the support of young female scientists with the final event of the “CareerWegeMentoring” mentoring program.
+For 14 years, this program has specifically supported women on their path to leadership positions.
+This year, 25 postdocs and junior professors, 29 doctoral students, 60 graduates and 9 doctors are benefiting from this unique initiative.
+The aim is to increase the visibility of female role models and counteract structural disadvantages in the science system, as NDR reports.

-equality in science
+Equality in science

-diverse programs and initiatives
+Diverse programs and initiatives

 The BMBF also supports a variety of other programs.
-Starting with the meta project "Innovative Women in focus", which increases the visibility of women in science, right up to specific projects such as "Scientists in the media", which wants to examine and promote the presence of scientists in the media.
-By integrating gender aspects into research, it is intended to ensure that these can be incorporated into social issues and thus achieved excellent research results, as is also explained on [bmbf.de] (https://www.bmbf.de/de/forschungssystem/ equality and diversity and diversity and diversity.
+Starting with the meta-project “Innovative Women in Focus”, which increases the visibility of women in science, to specific projects such as “Women Scientists in the Media”, which aims to examine and promote the presence of women scientists in the media.
+The integration of gender aspects into research is intended to ensure that they are incorporated into issues affecting society as a whole and thus excellent research results can be achieved, as explained on bmbf.de.